Subject Knowledge Enhancement courses (SKEs)

 At UWE we offer a 12 week SKE with a start date of Monday 9 May 2016.

 This 12 week intensive course supports graduates proficient in a language other than French to learn to teach French accurately and confidently to at least KS3 (ages 11-14).

 The course is designed for those applicants who need to develop their knowledge of French in order to be eligible for a Modern Languages PGCE.
 For example, you may have limited or no knowledge of French but are fluent in German or Spanish.

-The course runs throughout the academic year and has multiple access points which means you can apply anytime between January and the 30th June 2015, and learn at your own pace as long as you complete the course modules before the course end date (end of August 2015.)
+The course runs throughout the academic year and has multiple access points which means you can apply anytime between January and Thursday 30 June 2016, and learn at your own pace as long as you complete the course modules before the course end date (end of August 2016).

 Funding for SKE Courses